 If you are a seaman, you may be familiar with the terms bow, bridge, rudder, thrusters, accommodation, and many others.

 All types of merchant ships share these most basic parts.

 There are hundreds of thousands of components that make up a merchant vessel.
 Building them is like a huge jigsaw puzzle.
 Many of them are so specific.
-Even so, professionals know exactly where to find them.
+Even so, professionals know exactly how to assemble them.

 Parts of a Merchant Ship

 Vessels look different from one another.
-There are those carrying boxes like container ships and those transporting oil like tankers.
+There are those carrying boxes like container ships and those transporting oil like tankers of varying sizes.